KNIFE-Framework/knifes_overview/publishing/docusaurus/docs/sk/knifes/K000044-onedrive-backup-to-external-disk-on-qnap/index.md

 id: "K000044"
 guid: "dee65721-5f92-4cf5-8a45-0dd0ace2a7e9"
 dao: "knife"
-title: "OneDrive backup to external disk on QNAP"
+title: "K000044 – OneDrive backup to external disk on QNAP"
 description: "This KNIFE explains how to create a full backup of your OneDrive data in cases where the local disk does not have sufficient capacity to mirror the entire cloud content.
 When 'Files On-Demand' is enabled, standard tools are unable to copy files – they can at best read their metadata.
 However, using tools like `rclone`, it becomes possible to back up the cloud directly without needing local mirroring."
 author: "Roman Kazicka"
 authors: ["Roman Kazička",""]